Yamyam: Influencing Somali society and politics

 With Ahmed Farah Ali Idaajaa, Yamyam co-authored a popular play (primarily in verse) called Dabkuu Shiday Darwiishkii (The Fire That the Dervish Lit), about the anti-colonial resistance waged by the Somali Dervishes under the leadership of Sayid Mohamed Abdulle Hassan from 1900 to 1920.

-Farah Idaja wrote that Yamyam's play, about Somali Dervishes, Fire that the Dervish Lit, "Dabdkuu Shiday Darwiishkii" where the play's first scene depicts imagined scenes from European powers' conference in Barlin during 1884-1885 Africa colonial divisions.
+Farah Idaja wrote that the first scene of Yamyam's play Dabdkuu Shiday Darwiishkii (The Fire That the Dervish Lit) depicts imagined scenes from European powers' conference in Barlin during 1884-1885 Africa colonial divisions.

+"Traditional elements are moulded into a well constructed play, with skilful interweaving of plot and sub-plot and a very effective use of an ‘Invisible Voice’ (Haatuf) for conveying some of the background information [...]
+The play Dabkuu Shiday Darwiishkii transmutes the traditional elements of the Somali culture and adapts them to the needs of modern literature."

 Although Yamyam was a patriot, he often reflected European colonial past wrongdoings from 1884 Africa divisions to the 1894 "Tripartite Accord" from Britain, Italy and Ethiopia.
 His poetry reflected radicalism and dislike for the misuse of power and misappropriation of public funds of the toppled regime in Somalia in the 1970s and 1980s.
-Mind you, Yamyam was only four uncles removed from President Siad Barre, and he was not easy on him- this came to light later during the civil war, when he remained in Mogadishu despite his closeness to the overthrown president.
+Yamyam was only four uncles removed from President Siad Barre, and he was not easy on him—this came to light later during the civil war, when he remained in Mogadishu despite his closeness to the overthrown president.